PotHix/pothix.github.com/content/post/2019-year-in-review.md

 Twist and answering questions, but as it's not coding, I consider it as shallow work.
 I will certainly improve it for 2020. 🤞

-As I mentioned on my previous review, I keep one freelance job, which is almost a personal project to me.
+As I mentioned in my previous review, I keep one freelance job, which is almost a personal project for me.
 I like to improve the app and make it better.
 I don't have freelance gigs, but this one I'm happy to keep.
-Here is the time I tracked about it this year (based on toggle, not totally accurate):
+Here is the time I tracked about it this year (based on Toggl, not totally accurate):

 [![Bar chart.
 The average seems to be about 15 hours but there's a big outlier in Ju, with almost 70 hours.](/images/stats/2019/yir/toggl-freelance.png "Chart for time working in my freelance job")](/images/stats/2019/yir/toggl-freelance.png "")